 I aim to buy as little as possible in life, partly for environmental reasons, partly for economic reasons and partly (mostly if I’m honest) because the less you own the easier housework is.
 For me minimalism is all about saving time and hassle and this philosophy extends to my skin and hair care routine, which I’ve successfully whittled down to 8 items in total.
-Most are homemade from edible ingredients, but all are toxic and fuss free and organic where I can afford.
+Most are homemade from edible ingredients, but all are toxin and fuss free, and organic where I can afford.

 My minimalist non-toxic zero waste skin and hair care routine includes;

 I used to be a devil for bottles of shower gel but going zero waste has turned me onto bars of soap instead.
 I have trialled a few types of soap and I’m currently working through a few samples but there are two that I will be re-buying primarily because of how long they last and their price.
 The first one is a pure olive oil soap by Oliva, which you can buy in Holland and Barrett.
 I buy it because it; only contains 3 non-toxic ingredients, is fully biodegradable (so doesn’t harm marine life) comes in a cardboard box and is very affordable.
 This brand of soap is available from other outlets, as are other brands of oil based soap including some from The Real Olive Company in Cork.
 The second type of soap I like is on made by Sodasan using organic ingredients.
 It also biodegradable, non-toxic, comes in a cardboard box and is very affordable.
 I pick up my Sodasan organic curd soap in Klee Paper in Dublin 7 when I’m in that area.
 I also like the beautifully-fragranced soaps from the company Palm Oil Irish Soap, which you can get easily in health food stores throughout the country.